How to Add Subtitles and Captions to a Video

 Captions vs subtitles, what’s the difference?

-While the terms “subtitles” and “captions” are often used interchangeably, there are some differences.
+While the terms “subtitles” and “captions” are often used interchangeably, there are some important differences.

 What are video captions?